 (b) a financial institution that is such a related body corporate in respect of the provision of banking services that are provided to the credit provider by the financial institution on the same terms as those services are ordinarily provided to customers who are not related to or associated with the financial institution.

-“sale contract” see section 115.
+sale contract see section 115.

-“services” includes —
+services includes —

 (a) rights in relation to, and interests in, real property; or